 At The World Travel Awards Peru has been voted the World’s Leading Culinary Destination for five years running.
 A magnificent feat when you consider that it was just 10 years ago that the Peruvian food movement gained momentum and the gastronomic boom began.
-The reinvention of how food is prepared is owed to a group of forward thinking chefs who have taken Peruvian cuisine to the world stage with a mix of traditional Peruvian Food and mix of different food cultures to what we see in the many wonderful Peruvian restaurants today.
+The reinvention of how food is prepared is owed to a group of forward-thinking chefs who have taken Peruvian cuisine to the world stage with a mix of traditional Peruvian Food and mix of different food cultures to what we see in the many wonderful Peruvian restaurants today.

 When you first arrive on your Peru Holidays, you will land in Lima, the capital of Peru.
 Lima is full of wonderful places to eat.
 There are many fine dining restaurants scattered around the city, most of them are in Miraflores, the modern seaside suburb.
-However, if fancy restaurants are not your thing than there are many other alternatives.
+However, if fancy restaurants are not your thing then there are many other alternatives.
 Try some of the Peruvian Street food available on many of the street corners in Peru.
 If you want to experience some real local food than go to the local market.
 The markets always have stalls selling lunch at a bargain price.
 The food will be good and rest assured you will leave with a full tummy.

 There are many examples of traditional Peruvian food but here we will go through the most popular to give you an idea of what you should try while in Peru.